HubRise/website/content/apps/epos-technologies/en/food-ordering-platforms.md

   description: Integrating EPOS Technologies with food ordering platforms requires you to specify particular ref codes in the configuration page of the delivery platform bridge.
 ---

-With HubRise, you can receive orders from Deliveroo, Just Eat, Uber Eats and other food platforms in EPOS Technologies.
+With HubRise, you can receive orders from Deliveroo, Just Eat, Uber Eats and other food ordering and delivery platforms in EPOS Technologies.
 You can also push your menu from EPOS Technologies to food platforms.

 For more information, check the documentation of these platforms in our [Apps page](/apps/food-ordering-platforms).